Sisters-2015

 Grade: B-

-Nonetheless, I have tried to put myself in a mindset of having low expectations for these types of films that are by and large fluff and plot-driven.
+Nonetheless, I have tried to put myself in a mindset of low expectations for these films that are usually fluff and plot-driven.

-In the case of Sisters, the film is pretty much as one would expect: vulgar, crass, and raunchy.
-Yet, due to the chemistry between the leads (Amy Poehler and Tina Fey) and a few heartfelt romantic moments, there is something that works about this film- it is not as mean as one might think.
+In the case of Sisters (2015), the film is pretty much as one would expect: vulgar, crass and raunchy.
+Yet, due to the chemistry between the leads (Amy Poehler and Tina Fey) and a few heartfelt romantic moments, something does work.
+It is not as mean as one might think.

-The best part of the film is the chemistry between Poehler and Fey.
-They simply “have it” whether it is a Saturday Night Live sketch, hosting the Golden Globe awards, or starring in Sisters.
+The best part is the chemistry between Poehler and Fey.
+They “have it” whether it is a Saturday Night Live sketch, hosting the Golden Globe awards, or starring in Sisters.
 The banter and the jokes work well because the two comics work well together and it shows on-screen.

 They are believable as sisters despite looking nothing alike.

 Otherwise, Sisters is a traditional vulgar comedy.
-One irksome recent trend in this style of the film (now more female-driven than in years past) is the leading ladies being class-less and this must be an attempt at female empowerment or the assumption that since adult comedies were once a man’s world, female characters should be written like men.
+One irksome recent trend (now more female-driven than in years past) is the leading ladies being classless.
+This must be an attempt at female empowerment or the assumption that since adult comedies were once a man’s world, female characters should be written like men.

 Do we need Kate and Maura swearing like sailors, making poop jokes, and being so raunchy?
-Behaving like ladies would now be the exception, not the norm (Bridesmaids set this precedent).
+Behaving like ladies would now be the exception, not the norm (Bridesmaids, 2011, set this precedent).

-Most of the action takes place at Kate and Maura’s childhood home where posters of such 1980’s films as E.T. and Out of Africa, as well as a poster of heartthrob Tom Cruise, hang on the walls.
+Most of the action takes place at Kate and Maura’s childhood home where posters of such 1980s films as E.T. and Out of Africa, and a poster of heartthrob Tom Cruise, hang on the walls.

-This and many other references that Generation X’ers will take delight from in this film are pointed out, so that is a treat and a positive of the film.
+This, and many other references that Generation X will delight from in this film are pointed out, so that is a treat and a positive of the film.

-As the party gets off to a slow start and the thirty and forty-something appears dull and either talking about their kids or their various maladies and suddenly, after being fed drugs, are back to their college party days, is both dumb and cute at the same time.
+As the party gets off to a slow start, the thirty and forty-somethings appear dull and either talk about their kids or their various maladies and suddenly, after being fed drugs, are back to their college party days, are both dumb and cute at the same time.

-Sisters (hopefully) know what it is.
-It is a late Saturday night, raunchy comedy affair, meant as fluff and as escapist fun.
+Sisters (2015) (hopefully) knows what it is.
+It is a late Saturday night, raunchy comedy affair, meant as fluff and escapist fun.
 It is not a masterpiece nor does it intend to be one.

 Rather, a full-length SNL sketch including many alumni.
 It is harmless fun.